 Powder: We had a few powder days now and it’s a great board for directional float.
 Even in thicker left over powder and not that set back in the trees it’s big shovel nose floated well.
 Setting it all the way back in deeper snow it floated really well and although it’s not as good as some directional boards it really floats well and surfs up snow like a performance short board for overhead waves.
 It’s fine turning in tight spots and trees although it’s not super quick.
 Most will be just fine with this.
 It’s a nice balance between a board that can straight line and a board that can slash through trees.
 Also the camber all the way to the tail will help you pop really well off natural features.
 The set back on side cut with the 159 is -35mm or almost 1.25″ but the set back on board when set all the way back at a 23″ stance width it’s more like -6.25 inches.
 That being said the Burton Flight Attendant is still pretty good.
 If you don’t have EST bindings you might be able to set it back even further.

 Turn Initiation: It’s got that magical springy edge to edge feel like the Burton Custom X but doesn’t feel as aggressive.
 It’s pretty quick edge to edge but not snappy quick.
 It’s more fun making medium to wide turns and of course it just owns it on a carve.
 It’s the kind of board that allows you to relish every turn and it feels like it has some special magic that helps to set you up for the next turn.
-If you know how to properly turn a board then the flight attendant will definitely reward you with a super fun springy turn that feels like it’s setting you up for the next one.
+If you know how to properly turn a board then the Burton Flight Attendant will definitely reward you with a super fun springy turn that feels like it’s setting you up for the next one.
 Usually riding around the mountain and just making all kinds of good turns can get a little boring but the Flight Attendant it’s not.
 I was having so much fun turning the board I almost forgot to test other aspects of the ride.

 Skidded Turns: Not a board for those who skid their turns and it still has a bit more of a technical camber feel to it.